-Although the primary analysis did not reveal an overall association between quinolones as a class and ALF risk, a possible risk was identified among those with no or few comorbidities, those ≤ 60 years of age, women, men, African Americans, and Caucasians.
+Although clinical trials provided little evidence of an increased risk, there were reports in FAERS of quinolone-linked ALF cases.
+Although the primary EHR analysis did not reveal an overall association between quinolones as a class and ALF risk, a possible risk was identified among those with no or few comorbidities, those ≤ 60 years of age, women, men, African Americans, and Caucasians.

 The authors noted that elevated risks seen in some subgroups warrant further investigation.